ascii-boxes/boxes/pages/faq.md

 {% comment %} ---------------------------------------------------------------------------------------- {% endcomment %}
 {% include heading.html
    level=3 slug="q4"
-   text="Q. 4. \"Can't read file C:\TEMP\VIO44.TMP\" when calling boxes from vim" %}
+   text="Q. 4. \"Can't read file C:\TEMP\VIO44.TMP\" when calling boxes from Vim" %}

-On Windows, this error message may appear instead of a box when *boxes* is called from vim.
+On Windows, this error message may appear instead of a box when *boxes* is called from Vim.
 This is not a problem of *boxes*.
-In fact, it's a misleading message from the vim editor which is supposed to tell you that *boxes* is not in your PATH.
+In fact, it's a misleading message from the Vim editor which is supposed to tell you that *boxes* is not in your PATH.
 Solution: Copy *boxes.exe* and *boxes.cfg* to a directory which is in your PATH. (thanks *Jeff Lanzarotta*, 05-Jul-00)